malibagci/tdd-angularjs-jasmine-vs-mocha/README.md

 The differences between the frameworks are minimal.
 Jasmine uses a Behaviour-driven Development (BDD)-Style, whilst Mocha allows it to choose a style (available are BDD, TDD and an "exports"-interface).
 Jasmine, however, is a completed framework, which is shipped with all necessary features for testing (e.g. spies and mocks), while mocha does not and therefore needs to be extended by several additional libraries.

+**Note**: This thesis is written in german.
+The practical part (the code and the tests) are written in english.

 ### Keywords
 *Test-Driven Development, TDD, AngularJS, Jasmine, Mocha*